Haresh Patel, CEO

 Mercatus helps alternative asset investors gain holistic, real-time visibility and traceability into every asset, fund, and portfolio, for superior decisions and returns

 Mercatus caters to asset and investment managers, fundraisers, fund administrators, and those who deal with large alternative asset portfolios, including energy, infrastructure, real estate, and private equity.
 One of Mercatus’ clients is among the world’s top five investors in wind assets.
-The investor recently obtained five wind portfolios which comprised of an aggregation of multiple company portfolios.
-It took four to five weeks for them to perform scenario stress test analysis on those wind assets, and there were over 500 different complex financial models.
-Mercatus centralized their financial models using its platform and reduced the timeframe of stress test to a mere two-to-three hours, which helped the investor to optimize the wind portfolio’s time-to-sale.
+The investor recently obtained five wind portfolios which comprised an aggregation of multiple company portfolios.
+It took four to five weeks for them to perform scenario stress test analysis on those wind assets, and as there were over 500 different complex financial models.
+Mercatus centralized their financial models using its platform and reduced the timeframe of stress test from 23+ days to a mere 2-3 hours, which helped the investor to optimize the wind portfolio’s time-to-sale.

-Mercatus offers its customers support to have a quick risk scenario analysis in any investment, in terms of forecasts, valuations, stress tests, and even black swan event planning.
+Mercatus offers its customers support for forward-looking risk scenario analysis in any investment, in terms of forecasts, valuations, stress tests, and other scenario planning.
 While other organizations take weeks and months to predict changes in global currency or global inflation rates, with Mercatus, investors can now perform the same task within minutes and hours, giving customers the ability to be better investors and improve their time-to-market, time-to-sale,and position of their assets.

 According to Patel, there is some basic plumbing that customers need to deal with in order to build a powerful, forward-looking analytic engine used for critical go/no-go decisions.
 “Our goal is to make sure investors—to stay competitive—have the necessary ‘plumbing’ for accessing real-time, insights-driven data across their organizations.
 It needs to be as natural as turning on a tap for water in their home.”